raggsokk/Kraggs.Graphics.OpenGL/README.md

 A collection of manually created wrapper libraries for OpenGL 4.4 core context and OpenGL ES 3.x.

+Warning: These projects are to be considered in BETA stage.
+ABI changes might occur between commits.
+Core and DSA are mostly safe thou.

 ## The solution has these projects.

 ### Kraggs.Graphics.OpenGL.Enums